gofiber/fiber/docs/api/middleware/healthcheck.md

 	// Optional.
 Default: nil
 	Next func(c *fiber.Ctx) bool

-	// Function to be used for checking the liveness of the application.
-	// Returns true if the application is running and false if it is not.
+	// Function used for checking the liveness of the application.
+Returns true if the application
-	// The liveness probe is typically used to indicate if the application is in a state where
+	// is running and false if it is not.
+The liveness probe is typically used to indicate if
-	// it can handle requests (e.g., the server is up and running).
+	// the application is in a state where it can handle requests (e.g., the server is up and running).
 	//
 	// Optional.
 Default: func(c *fiber.Ctx) bool { return true }
 	LivenessProbe HealthChecker